ShijieTang/ShijieTang.github.io/_posts/2026-06-23-ai-peer-review.md

 This makes AI-assisted peer review feel almost inevitable.
 But I do not think the key question is simply whether AI can review papers.
 A more serious question is: under what conditions can AI feedback be useful, fair, and safe enough to trust?

-Recently, I have been working on a small project around this question: [paper_reviewer](https://github.com/ShijieTang/paper_reviewer).
+Recently, I have been working on a small project around this question: [paper_reviewer](https://github.com/ShijieTang/paper_reviewer) [[4]](#ref-4).
 The goal is not to replace human reviewers, but to explore whether a multi-agent AI system can help authors receive earlier, more structured, and more diverse feedback before formal submission.

 ## 1. The growth of AI use in peer review

 AI is already entering the peer-review workflow, even when it is not always formally acknowledged.
-A recent arXiv paper, ["Can We Trust AI Referees?
-On the Security and Reliability of AI Peer Review"](https://arxiv.org/html/2604.23593v1), summarizes a broader trend: scientific output is increasing, reviewer capacity is limited, and LLMs are attractive because they can quickly summarize papers, identify weaknesses, and generate review-style feedback.
+A recent arXiv paper, "Can We Trust AI Referees?
+On the Security and Reliability of AI Peer Review," summarizes a broader trend: scientific output is increasing, reviewer capacity is limited, and LLMs are attractive because they can quickly summarize papers, identify weaknesses, and generate review-style feedback [[1]](#ref-1).

 The same paper also points out that AI use in reviewing is no longer just hypothetical.
-Some conferences and research communities are experimenting with AI-assisted reviewing, while other venues are tightening their policies because of confidentiality, reliability, and misuse concerns.
+Some conferences and research communities are experimenting with AI-assisted reviewing, while other venues are tightening their policies because of confidentiality, reliability, and misuse concerns [[1]](#ref-1).

 From an author's perspective, this is understandable.
 Before submitting to a conference or journal, it is useful to ask: